aptos-labs/aptos-core/developer-docs-site/docs/reference/glossary.md

 ### Validator nodes

-- Validator nodes are unique class of fullnodes that take part in consensus, specifically a Byzantine Fault Tolerance (BFT) consensus protocol in the Aptos.
-Validator selects the right transaction to be added to the Aptos blockchain as well as the order in which they are added.
+- Validator nodes are a unique class of fullnodes that take part in consensus, specifically a Byzantine Fault Tolerance (BFT) consensus protocol in Aptos.
+Validators agree upon transactions to be added to the Aptos blockchain as well as the order in which they are added.

 ### Version